113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 {:tip: .tip}
 {:codeblock: .codeblock}

-# Searching and managing catalog offerings
+# Searching and managing catalog offerings (ibmcloud catalog)
 {: #ibmcloud_catalog}

 Use the following commands to manage the {{site.data.keyword.cloud}} catalog entries, query templates, runtimes, and geolocations of data centers.